-This package involves approximately 5.2 kilometres of progressive sealing works on unsealed sections of the Burke Developmental Road between Chillagoe to Almaden.
-In conjunction with Package two, a total of 7 kilometres of the Road will be sealed to improve safety and productivity in the region.
+This package involves approximately 3.45km of progressive sealing works on unsealed sections of the Burke Developmental Road between Chillagoe to Almaden.
+In conjunction with Package two, a total of 5.25km of the road will be sealed to improve safety and productivity in the region.

 The project will deliver the following improvements to the cattle supply chain:

 - improved productivity and travel times by sealing unsealed sections of road, resulting in higher travel speeds and reduced transport costs